Bomb (2025 film): Release

-Bomb released in theatres on 12 September 2025.
+Bomb was released in theatres on 12 September 2025.

 Reception

 Abhinav Subramanian of The Times of India gave 3.5/5 stars and wrote "Vishal Venkat stages the story like a village play.
 The frames are simple, the palette is controlled, and scenes often sit in one space long enough for the lines to do the work.
 It is a director’s film in the best sense, built on tone and blocking rather than volume."
 Janani K of India Today gave 2.5/5 stars and wrote "'Bomb' shows great promise in storytelling, but it could have done with more finesse in establishing its characters and conflicts more clearly."
 Avinash Ramachandran of Cinema Express gave 2.5/5 stars and wrote "By wanting to address all possible social evils in one film, Bomb is bogged down by promising ideas not reaching completion."
 Bhuvanesh Chandar of The Hindu wrote "If anything, Bomb is a great showcase of how writing an intriguing premise and setting up a world aren’t enough.
 The text must organically build on the ideas, and the filmmaking needs finesse to translate promising ideas onto the screen."